Contents (click to skip to that section):

 The rule of thumb says that the range is about four times the standard deviation.
 The standard deviation is another measure of spread in statistics.
 It tells you how your data is clustered around the mean.
 What the rule of thumb tells you in most cases is that the bulk of the data can be found pretty close to the mean (within a couple of standard deviations); The result is that those erroneous “outliers” should have very little effect on your final statistic.

-Procedure for finding a standard deviation using the rule of thumb:
+Procedure for finding a range using the rule of thumb:

 Find a Range in Excel 2013-2016